 Office hours are a time that I set aside to work with students, so please don't hesitate to stop by and ask questions.
-If you are unable to make it to scheduled office hours, you are encouraged to make an appointment to see me at another time.
-You can also get help at the PSU Learning Center (2nd floor of Millar Library, Room 245) which is open to all PSU students and has economics tutors (see tutor schedule for details).
+If you are unable to make it to scheduled office hours, you are encouraged to make an appointment to see me at another time (online or in person).
+You can also get help at the Economics Department Computer Lab (URBN 411) and the PSU Learning Center (2nd floor of Millar Library, Room 245) which is open to all PSU students and has economics tutors (see tutor schedule for details).